pjlintw/pjlintw.github.io/_pages/about.md

 Email: pinjie [at] lst.uni-saarland.de

-<span style="color:darkgreen">I am on the lookout for opportunities in academia for Fall 2023 or later, with an interest in pursing a PhD Program or securing a research position.
+<span style="color:darkgreen">I am on the lookout for opportunities in academia for Fall 2023 or later, with an interest in pursuing a PhD Program or securing a research position.
 Please take a look at my [CV](https://drive.google.com/file/d/1qzhvgdUxGIk5rnPHlDaon_YC-CnJ4zXy/view?usp=sharing).</span>

 <br />